An affiliated Educational Center of the

 Wilderness Medical Training Programs

-2014 24-hour Wilderness Emergency Medical Care Course is scheduled for January 16, 18 and 19, in Golden Valley and Orrock, MN, (Sand Dunes SF)
+2014 24-hour Wilderness Emergency Medical Care Course is scheduled for April 5th and 6th, 2014, and Orrock, MN, (Sand Dunes SF)

 Wilderness and Backcountry Medical Care and Training